 That's exactly what I did!

-I kept the box closed by trying to forget it was there, and so yes, I self medicated with drugs and alcohol.
+I kept the box closed by trying to forget it was there, and so yes, I self medicated.
 It was at that point in my life where I would have my first suicidal thoughts and I would then seek professional help with a counselor and psychiatrist...I was 21 years old

 Through therapy and medications I would abandon my unhealthy ways of coping and hurting and I forgot about the box and the darts and I was able to live my life, I had a career, goals, and my friend came home from his war and as fate would have it, we found each other again.